harshit0everest/CyberThreat-AttackPatterns/README.md

 # Attack Patterns Repository

-This repository contains various attack patterns along with descriptions, impacts, and mitigation strategies.
-Each attack is described in its own markdown file, and can be expanded with examples and countermeasures.
+This file combines technical attack patterns, tactics/techniques, and signature-based detection using YARA rules for better visibility and protection against attacks.
+You can use these patterns to enhance your cybersecurity defenses and improve detection in your systems.

 ## List of Attack Patterns